 Mix all the ingredients above (excluding the fish) to make your marinade and pour it over the fish.
 Cover your marinade bowl with stretch wrap and allow the marinade to do its work for a couple of hours.

 Give it "a shimmy" every now and then just to ensure that all the fish is getting the benefit.
-A gentle agitation is enough, you don't want to be handling the fish any more than is necessary.
+A gentle agitation is enough, you don't want to be handling the fish any more than is necessary otherwise you risk breaking up the fillets.

-To stop the fish from breaking up or sticking to the grill, use a barbecue fish mat or a barbecue basket - the basket really helps keep the fillets in one piece when you turn them.
+If using a charcoal grill use a barbecue fish mat or a barbecue basket To stop the fish from breaking up or sticking to the grill - the basket really helps keep the fillets in one piece when you turn them.
 In addition take the extra precaution of brushing your basket with cooking oil prior to adding the fish.

-When your grill is hot, slap the fish on and cook for 5 minutes on each side and spoon the marinade over the fish all the way during the cooking.
+When your grill is hot, place the fish fillets over the grill and cook for 5 minutes on each side and spoon the marinade over the fish during the first few minutes of cooking.